MAD9137/f2024/notes/instructor-notes.md

 - Move lesson from Week 6 to Week 5 about Copying Files into Project.
 - In Week 5 or 6 add a lesson on using a Tab Bar Controller.
 - Week 10 is missing the lesson on adding constraints in code.
-- Add URLRequest example for sending with GET and POST.
+- *Add URLRequest example for sending with GET and POST.
+- Add Optional chaining info to optional notes
+- Move alertControllers earlier
+- week3 Add more description&examples to Closures
+- week3 Add Extension description&examples to Class lesson (as seen in Swift with Simon)
+- week4 Adding second view lesson put Tip of open library icon above image??
+- Make lesson on adding an icon to app, all sizes + 1024x1024 App Store icon

 ## Classroom Notes